 Rule 22.
 Proceedings confidential; exceptions to confidentiality; public release of information.

 (a) Proceedings.
 Unless otherwise permitted by these rules, or unless revealed in public documents or a public hearing, all proceedings before the Commission and all information, communications, materials, papers, files, and transcripts, written or oral, received or developed by the Commission in the course of its work, shall be confidential.
 No member of the Commission or its staff and no employee or agent of the Commission, disciplinary counsel and disciplinary counsel's staff, no attorney, and no testifying witness shall disclose such proceeding, information, communications, materials, papers, files, or transcripts, except in the course of official duty or as otherwise authorized by these rules.
 Any violation of the provision for confidentiality shall constitute an act of contempt and be punishable as such.
 Any violation by any person of the requirements of confidentiality shall be dealt with in accordance with these rules, and the Commission may refer any violation to the appropriate tribunals, authorities, agencies, commissions, or bodies.
-A recommendation filed by the Commission with the Wyoming Supreme Court loses its confidential character upon its filing.
+A recommendation filed by the Commission with the Wyoming Supreme Court loses its confidential character upon its filing, subject to the procedures, rules or orders of the Court.
 However, the record which is the basis of the recommendation remains confidential unless otherwise ordered.
 In the event of a private censure, except when the complaint was initiated by a member of the Commission or by the Commission, the complainant shall be advised in general terms that appropriate corrective action has been taken.
 In the event that a complaint has been dismissed, except when the complaint was initiated by a member of the Commission or by the Commission, the complainant shall be advised that the matter has been closed.
 The Commission may, in its discretion, release statistical information that does not identify judges whose cases are confidential.
 The deliberations of the Commission, whether oral or written, shall remain confidential.